gemoc/liviz/README.md

 | /graphs/{name} | GET | Returns the UId of the queue according to the name of the graph. | Returns 404 (Not found) If the graph does not exist
 | /graphs/{name} | PUT | Append graph data to the specified graph.|  Returns 404 (Not found) If the graph does not exist

-* Below is a sequence diagram showing the order in which the requests must be made.

 <p align="center" width="100%">
     <img src="Misc/sequence.png">
 </p>